COVID-19 ANNOUNCEMENT AND HELPFUL INFORMATION

 E. Thomas Courthouse Center.

-- Arraignments calendars for all DV criminal cases will be cancelled.
+- Arraignments calendars for all DV criminal cases be cancelled and reset

 - Arraignments, Soundings, Reports, Probation Violation Hearings, and Trials